 Once enabled in your account, Read Time data is automatically captured for all tracked emails.

-Why Read Time is important for employee emails
+Why Read Time matters for employee emails

 We can use Read Time to determine if employees are spending enough time viewing an email’s content to suggest that they’re reading it.
 This metric provides additional context for better understanding how your employee emails are consumed, beyond opens and clicks.